bradclawsie/easysecurity/README.md

 AES-CBC is a "good enough" cipher, for whom v4 UUIDs are a "good enough" random value, and for whom sha256 is a "good enough" hash.

+Check out `test.ts` for some good copy-paste code samples.

 ## Import

 ```ts